-Peters 853 Advanced Theories of Church Growth
+- Advanced Theories of Church Growth

 This course is designed to enable the student to make a comprehensive and comparative study of present-day schools of church growth as developed in the several centers of missiology.
-2-4 hours.
+2-4 hours. - Advanced Missions Theory

-854 Advanced Missions Theory Perez or Peters A critical evaluation of some modern approaches to the achievement of the goals in missions.
-Suggested modifications in methodology and philosophy in evangelism and church expansion.
+A critical evaluation of some modern approaches to the achievement of the goals in missions.
+Suggested modifications in methodology and philosophy in evangelism and church expansion are considered.

+2 hours. - Advanced Comparative Religions

+A thorough study of comparative religions as expressed in the works of Kraemer, Toynbee, Hocking, Bouquet, Tillich, and others, with special attention to the problem of reason and revelation.

+2 hours. - A study of the methods used in measuring effective missionary activity with special emphasis on objective evaluation of modern evangelism and church growth in emerging nations.

 2 hours.

-855 Advanced Comparative Religions

-A thorough study of comparative religion as expressed in the works of Kraemer, Toynbee, Hocking, Bouquet, Tillich and others, with special attention to the problem of reason and revelation.
+- 857 Seminar in Missions Expansion Peters

+An evaluative study of the expansion of Christianity in Asia, Africa, and Latin America.
 2 hours.

-A study of the methods used in measuring effective missionary activity with special emphasis on objective evaluation of modern evangelism and church growth in emerging nations.
+- 858 Modern Theologies of Missions Peters

+An evaluation of the theologies of missions since 1910.
 2 hours.
-Seminar in Mission Expansion An evaluative study of the expansion of Christianity in Asia, Africa and Latin America.
-Modern Theologies of Missions An evaluation of the theologies of missions since 1910.
-2 hours.

-859 Ecumenism and the Younger Churches Peters
+859 Ecumenism and the Non-Western Churches

-A careful study of the origin, development, theology and goals of the ecumenical movement through the International Missionary Council with its world-embracing organization and its integration into the World Council of Churches.
-Consideration is given to the present situation in ecumenism as it prevails in the lands of the younger churches.
+A careful study of the origin, development, theology, and goals of the ecumenical movement through the International Missionary Council with its world-embracing organization and its integration into the World Council of Churches.
+Consideration is given to the present situation in ecumenism as it prevails in non-Western nations.

 860 Doctoral Field Research in Missions The Department Under the direction of the Department of World Missions the student makes an in-depth on-the-scene study of a particular area of the world.
 2-6 hours.

-861 Independent Doctoral Study in World Missions
+861 Independent Doctoral Study in World Missions The Department